LaurieHeer/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Create_relationships.md

     behavior to be parental.

-3. User to Knowledge Test Result we don’t need to create because we will assign the user who took the test as the owner of the record.
-An alternative design could have left owner to track who is working on the record and create another relationship to track who took the assessment.
-For our purposes we are going to keep it simple and use record owner.
+3. User to Knowledge Test Result we don’t need to create because we will assign the user who took the test as the owner of the row.
+An alternative design could have left owner to track who is working on the row and create another relationship to track who took the assessment.
+For our purposes we are going to keep it simple and use row owner.

-4. The relationship to Feedback is handled via an entity option you will be doing in a future practice.
+4. The relationship to Feedback is handled via an table option you will be doing in a future practice.

 **Important Note:** This lab will provide you with an actual Office 365 tenant